H-MOVE-LAB/icd_head_app/README.md

 Welcome to the `HeadGait` repository!
 This repository contains a basic example of a Matlab-Python application for the detection of initial contacts and the estimation of gait speed from acceleration and angular velocity data recorded by a Head-worn Inertial Measurement Unit (H-IMU).
 Raw data is preprocessed in Matlab, then initial contacts are detected by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions.
 Finally, gait speed is inferred by a trained Gaussian Process Regression (GPR) model fed with nine time-domain features extracted from the previously segmented gait cycles.

-The study design and the procedures for data collection, model training, optimization and evaluation are described in <a href="#1">[1]</a>
+The study design and the procedures for data collection, model training, optimization and evaluation are described in <a href="#1">[1]</a>.

-This project is based on [my-gait-events-tcn](https://github.com/rmndrs89/my-gait-events-tcn.git).
-The code for training (not included in the current project) and evaluating the model was adapted from the referenced repository.

 ## Requirements